 The great Theatre Royal on Castlereagh and Rowe offers diverse entertainments including dramas, comedy, and musical, and ensures a constant presence of actors, musicians, dancers and those who follow them.
 Rowe Street also houses the tiny Playbox Theatre, a sparkling-new venue for avant-garde plays.

-It might seem seems that with a few steps you have left this enchanted quarter to fall back into the noise and rush of the inner city.
+Ah, Rowe Street.
+It might seem that with a few steps you have left this enchanted quarter to fall back into the noise and rush of the inner city.
 Behind lie those few moments snatched from mundane reality, which offered moments of temptation and wonder.